lowrycito/handbook/pages/study-manual-general-handbook.md

       * 29.3.2.
 Stake General Priesthood MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.3.
 Stake Priesthood Leadership MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.4.
 Stake Leadership MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.5.
-Stake High Priests Quorum MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+Stake Presidency MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.6.
-Stake Presidency MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+High Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.7.
-High Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+Stake Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.8.
-Stake Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+Stake Adult Leadership Committee MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.9.
-Stake Adult Leadership Committee MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+Stake Youth Leadership Committee MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.10.
-Stake Youth Leadership Committee MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+Stake Bishops’ Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.3.11.
-Stake Bishops’ Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
-      * 29.3.12.
 Other Stake MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
     * 29.4.
 Coordinating Council MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
     * 29.5.
 Funerals and Other Services for the Deceased